Code-Institute-Submissions/CI-project-two/README.md

 Guidelines for project development:

 - Build a data dashboard that visualizes a dataset of your choice.
-- Visualize your data using D3.js and dc.js.
+- Visualize your data using D3.js and DC.js.
 - Create a Single-Page Application.
-- Incorporate links or buttons to allow your user to navigate the site and reset/control the site functionality
+- Incorporate links or buttons to allow your user to navigate the site and reset/control the site functionality.
 - Create a website of around 4-5 pages.
 - Incorporate main navigation and grid layout.
 - Whenever possible, strive to use semantic HTML5 elements to structure your HTML code better.